-For each Member eligible for benefits under Part A, enrolled in Part B, and eligible for Part D of Medicare who has enrolled in Kaiser Permanente Senior Advantage with Part D, Group will pay Health Plan the following Premium: \$392.60
+For each Member eligible for benefits under Part A, enrolled in Part B, and eligible for Part D of Medicare who has enrolled in Kaiser Permanente Senior Advantage with Part D: \$398.16

 Medicare as Secondary Payer

 Members who are eligible and enrolled in Medicare Part A or B and for whom Medicare is secondary payer are subject to the same Premium amounts and receive the same benefits as Members who are not eligible for Medicare.
 Members who are eligible and enrolled in Medicare Parts A and B as secondary payer and who meet applicable eligibility requirements may also enroll in a Kaiser Permanente Senior Advantage plan.
 These Members receive the coverages described in both the non-Medicare plan and the Senior Advantage plan, and the Premium amounts for these Members are the Premium amounts for the non-Medicare plan.